 project analysis and documentation, local and off-site

-technical support and network diagnosis,
+IT help and network diagnosis,

-Help Desk Call Center Services, certified
+Standard Help Desk Support or Co-managed Help Desk Call Center Services, certified

-security consulting, full-service
+security expertise, full-service

 ProSight Virtual Hosting services.